Geographic Spines in the 2020 Census Disclosure Avoidance System: Differential Privacy

 \subsection{Privacy-Loss Accounting Results}

-A general pattern in our proofs that the TDA is DP will be to first establish that the DP primitive mechanism for each query $i$ is either $\epsilon_i$--DP or $\rho_i$--zCDP, and then use parallel and sequential composition to show that the combination of all of the DP primitive query answers used in the TDA are $\sum_i\epsilon_i$--DP or $\sum_i\rho_i$--zCDP.
-In the case of approximate DP, we will also require the final step of ensuring that $\sum_i\rho_i$ implies $(\epsilon, \delta)$--DP.
-This section contains these intermediate results that will be used in these proofs.
-The first two results will be used in the next subsection to show that each DP primitive mechanism satisfies $(\epsilon,0)$--DP or $\rho$--zCDP.
+A general pattern in our proofs that the DAS is formally private for various spine settings is to first establish that the DP implementing mechanism for each query $i$ is either $\epsilon_i$--DP or $\rho_i$--zCDP, and then use parallel and sequential composition to show that the combination of all of the DP implementing query answers used in the DAS are $\sum_i\epsilon_i$--DP or $\sum_i\rho_i$--zCDP.
+This section contains these intermediate results that are used in these proofs.
+The first two results are used in the next subsection to show that each implementing mechanism is either $\epsilon$--DP or $\rho$--zCDP.

 \begin{lemma} (Theorem 3.2 \cite{ghosh2012universally}) Let $\Delta, \epsilon > 0$.
 Let $q: \mathcal{U} \rightarrow \zz$ satisfy $|q(x)-q(x')| \le \Delta$ for all $x,x' \in \{x, x^\prime \in \mathcal{U} \mid d_{\mathcal{H}}(x, x^\prime) = 2 \}.$ Define a randomized algorithm by $\mech(x) = q(x) + Y$ where either $Y \sim \textup{Laplace}_{\zz}(0, \Delta/\epsilon)$ or $Y \sim \textup{Laplace}(0, \Delta/\epsilon).$ Then $\mech$ satisfies $\epsilon$--DP. \end{lemma}